-By now, most people should be aware that their smartphone constantly sends away location data and shares them with third party apps.
+By now, most people should be aware that their smartphone constantly tracks and sends away location data and shares them with third party apps.
 Of course, this can be avoided by turning location sharing off but this would make many apps that need your current location rather useless – think Foursquare, Google Maps or any other navigation or travel app.

 That’s probably reason enough for most people to share their location.
 But do you know how often your phone shares its location with, for example, Google?
 Well, it’s doing that quite a lot.

-For example, a few days ago, I had a couple of drinks in two bars in Berlin and my phone sent my current location 300 (!) times to Google.
+For example, a few days ago, I had a couple of drinks in two bars in Berlin and my phone tracked and sent my current location 300 (!) times to Google.
 Especially while I was going from one place to another, my location was sent to Google about every minute.
 For most people that number is probably surprising, if not shocking.

 Google Maps Timeline shows your past location history in much detail

 Back in July 2015, Google completely overhauled its Location History tool and changed its name to “Your Timeline“.
 It comes with a much more up-to-date design and improved user experience.
 Google wants you to use Your Timeline to “easily remember all the places you’ve been — whether it’s a museum you visited during your last vacation or that fun bar you stumbled upon a few months ago” (or all the bars you went to on last night’s bar crawl).

 Just imagine yourself dragging along a brush with blue paint behind you at all times, painting a line behind you.
 That’s basically what Google shows you in your timeline’s map.